caravagnalab/congas/README.md

 A set of Pyro models and functions to infer CNA from scRNA-seq data.
-It comes with a companion R package (hlink) that works as an interface and provides preprocessing, simulation and visualization routines.
+It comes with a companion [R package](https://github.com/caravagnalab/rcongas) that works as an interface and provides preprocessing, simulation and visualization routines.
+We suggest to use the R package directly as this serves mosttly as a backend for computations.

 Currently providing:

 - A mixture model on segments where CNV are modelled as LogNormal random variable (MixtureGaussian)
-- Same as above but the number of cluster is learned (MixtureGaussianDMP)
-- A model where CNVs are modelled as outcome from Categorical distributions, clusters share the same parameters (MixtureDirichlet)
+- A mixture model on segments where CNV are modelled as Categorical random variable (MixtureCategorical)
 - A simple Hmm where CNVs are again categorical, but there is no clustering (SimpleHmm)
-- The version of MixtureDirichlet but with temporal dependency  (HmmMixtureRNA)

-Coming soon:
-- A linear model in the emission that can account for known covariates
-- The equivalent of MixtureGaussian but with CNVs as Categorical random variable
-- A model on genes (all the other models assume a division in segments)

 To install: